 - Create a new asset and build value: A brand in itself is an asset that can be sold separately.
 Wonder why Apple products cost twice as much as the competition which sells the product with the same configuration?
 It’s the brand effect.

-- Improves pride and satisfaction: Branding your company or your offering improves the pride and satisfaction of both your customers as well as the employees.
+- Improves pride and satisfaction: Branding the company or the offering improves the pride and satisfaction of both the customers as well as the employees.
 It personifies the company and its offerings and helps everyone who associates with it to create a deeper connection with the brand.

 - Develop marketing strategies: Marketing strategies without a brand will be nothing but futile as there will be nothing to identify the offering with.
 Branding is a core part of marketing as all of the marketing strategies have their roots in branding.